Skip to main content

 Bad Check Restitution Program

 When bad checks are passed to local businesses, the crime affects more than just that business.
-Bad checks affect everyone when higher costs are passed on to consumers to offset losses and when taxes are increased to cover additional costs for law enforcement and prosecution.
+Bad checks affect everyone when higher costs are passed on to consumers to offset losses, and when taxes are increased to cover additional costs for law enforcement and prosecution.

 Merchants lose millions of dollars every year because of this ongoing problem.